1.) Understanding the Mortgage Market

 - Balance sheets and tax returns especially if you are self-employed.

-- Cancelled checks showing your payment history of rent and utility bills.
+- Canceled checks showing your payment history of rent and utility bills.

 - Documentation of any other consumer debts.